push-protocol/push-website/blog/2024-05-01-billion-reason-to-build-bootcamp/index.md

 For the latest on development, hackathons, and exclusive insights, follow Push Builders on X [@pushbuilders](https://twitter.com/pushbuilders) & [@pushprotocol](https://twitter.com/pushprotocol).
 It's your gateway to all things BRB Bootcamp.

-Join our Discord BRB Bootcamp channel to get any support for any questions/help yu
+Join our BRB Bootcamp Discord channel to get any support from the team!
 Let's drive the future of Web3 together.